simOne3107/R4CogPsy/README.md

 ```
 ![](images/scatterplot.PNG)

-By changing or adding further levels to `aes`, the aesthetic properties of a scatterplot, we can change the size, the shape or even the colour of the data points.
+By changing or adding further levels to `aes`, i.e., the aesthetic properties of a scatterplot, we can change the size, the shape or even the colour of the data points.

 ```r
 ggplot(data = MyTibble) +